 2012 Franklin Buchanan Prize Winner for outstanding curriculum on Asia.

 The Geography of AfghanistanStudents practice map–reading skills and consider how geography has affected Afghan society.
 Students identify the location of Afghanistan and its neighbors, explore major geographical features, and analyze ethnic distribution in Afghanistan and Pakistan.

 Looking at AfghanistanStudents analyze photographs of present-day Afghanistan to learn about Afghan life and society.
 Students consider the benefits and limitations of using photographs as a source for learning about Afghanistan.

 Life Under the TalibanStudents consider how Afghans viewed the Taliban by examining excerpts from two memoirs written by people who lived in Afghanistan in the late 1990s.

 The Cold War and the Soviet InvasionStudents examine the effects of the Cold War and the Soviet invasion in Afghanistan by analyzing letters between U.S. President Jimmy Carter and the Soviet Premier Leonid Brezhnev.

 The Options Role PlayWorking cooperatively, students develop and present three options for U.S. policy in Afghanistan to the Committee on Foreign Relations of the U.S. Senate.

 Voices From AfghanistanStudents use primary sources from the Afghan Women's Writing Project to understand the experience of living through the war in Afghanistan.

 Additional reference material for added context and support.

 Coll, Steve.
-Ghost Wars: The Secret History of the CIA, Afghanistan, and Bin Laden, From the Soviet Invasion to September 10, 2001 (New York, New York: Penguin Press, 2004).
+Ghost Wars: The Secret History of the CIA, Afghanistan, and Bin Laden, from the Soviet Invasion to September 10, 2001 (New York: Penguin Press, 2004).
 697 pages.